luismoralesp/supra/README.md

 # supra

-It's an easy JSON services generator, using the native django ListView as base.
+It's an easy JSON service generator, using the native django ListView class as base.

 ##Install##
-  not yet, just copy and paste
+  not quite yet, just copy and paste for now.

 ##Use##

 ###SupraListView###
 It's a simple paginater JSON service.
-It shown a searchable list of registers paginated by an indicated number.
+It shows a searchable list of registers paginated by an indicated number.

 **Fields**
-  - *model:* Spesify the model which will be shown, **it is mandatory**.
+  - *model:* Stipulate the model which will be shown, **it is mandatory**.
-  - *list_display:* Spesify the field list to show of this model.
+  - *list_display:* Stipulate the field list to show of this model.
-  - *search_fields:* Spesify the searchable field list.
+  - *search_fields:* Stipulate the searchable field list.

 **Example**